ToastCheng/blog/content/posts/2020-10-13-goroutine.md

 ### Basic OS knowledge: Process, Thread, Time slicing

 In OS's aspect, it's all about scheduling.
-OS has the power to decides how to utilize CPU.
-Naturally there will be a lot of program running at the same time.
-Such as browser, PDF reader, Spotify, and a lot of background process.
+OS has the power to decides how to allots CPU to processes.
+Naturally there will be a lot of processes running at the same time in your computer.
 When you ask the OS to run a program, a process will be created for you.
+Such as browser, PDF reader, Spotify, and a lot of background processes.

 `// TODO: figure here`